Only Watch, Phillips and Antiquorum show a healthy market

 The Phillips auction in all its glamour and beauty is very nice to attend, but from a buyers’ perspective only deep financial pockets allow you to play in todays’ market.

-How different that was with the third auction we attended, the Antiquorum sale in Hotel Beau-Rivage.
+It was different with the third auction we attended, the Antiquorum sale in Hotel Beau-Rivage.
 The sale room was filled with 25 or 30 people at the most and the watches on offer were surprisingly diverse and affordable.
-This is an auction where you can actually participate without being a millionaire and it felt a bit like going back in time, both in atmosphere and in price levels.
+This is an auction where you can actually participate without being a millionaire.
+It felt a bit like going back in time, both in atmosphere and in price levels.
 We noted a very nice early Patek Phillipe retailed by Gondolo for a little over CHF 3,000 , a Rolex Bubbleback for CHF 4,000 and and extremely nice Heuer Solunar from 1950 selling for CHF 3,200.
 Admitted, not the models that will gain you the most likes on Instagram, but a good indication that by not following the crowd and the craze you can enjoy collecting very well on a realistic budget.
 The Antiquorum sale was a real eye-opener in that perspective.

 We had the glamour, the action and lots of impressions packed in one weekend.
-Horology was celebrated and the overall impression is that the pre-owned and vintage watch market is healthy.
+Celebrating Horology, our overall impression was that the pre-owned and vintage watch market is healthy.
 Very healthy…